optopodi/optopodi/book/src/contributing.md

 # Contributing

+Want to help?
+Great!
+This is a fun project to hack on because it's relatively simple.
+It's a good way to get acquainted with async Rust and Rust in general.
+You'll find lots of project ideas on the [issues page](https://github.com/optopodi/optopodi/issues).

 ## Code of conduct

 We follow the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).
 Please report any concerns to a [Lead][leads].